0XFF-96/golang-snippet/README.md

 # golang-snippet
-The one that I used for store my practice code
+The one that I used for store my practice code and code base